A Cynic philosophy.

 long life ahead

-trapped beneath a missed opportunity of yellowed breakfast@4 days ago
+trapped beneath a missed opportunity of yellowed breakfast@3 weeks ago

 "how do you get over someone you barely knew? how do you shake the feeling that wasn’t even real? cause i miss you but i can’t show it. i can’t because i’m guilty of what’s happening on the side. don’t wait for me. one of these mornings, ill be gone. you will look for me, but ill be gone."

 life is funny. i guess i say that a lot because each day, i feel this is true. during this time last year, i was in a relationship with someone i thought i was going to stay with for a long period of time. it’s all i knew. it’s still kind of all i know, but i’m learning to associate fall with different, happier things.

 we’re all prone to the natural blues of the world. it’s not coincidence that when the seasons change, those of us who feel this innate connection to nature are suddenly thrown for a loop into seasonal depression and tireless longing for someone. i feel that way. i guess i don’t know how to be alone. i don’t know how to let me mind cope with loneliness. i never really have. if i had, i would have been able to get out of meeting people online or even being involved with a pedophile online.